lambdulus/core/README.md

 ### SLI - Single Letter Identifiers

 Lambdulus allows shorthand syntax for quicker typing.
 It looks for example like this:
-`(λ x y z . y z x)`
+`(λ x y z . y z x)`.

-this is known as MultiLambda.
+This is known as MultiLambda.
 This convention is purely syntactic sugar.
 It is simplification for:
-`(λ x . (λ y . (λ z . (y z x) )))`
+`(λ x . (λ y . (λ z . (y z x) )))`.

 Hovewer this example can be written in even shorter way.
 With SLI enabled we can write it like:
 `(λxyz.yzx)`
-It means the same thing - this whitespace-omitting practice originated from white-board writing.
+It means the same thing - this whitespace-omitting practice originated from the times teachers and students of PPA used to write on white-boards.
 On the white-board there is no simple way to properly write whitespaces - so we used to omit them altogether.

 ### SLI - Rules: